qchenevier/MBA_memoire/doc/reaction_organization.md

 Very few businesses are gaining the full value of technologically-enabled change.
 Manufacturers' ERP systems have improved process efficiency and are providing better financial data for strategic decisions, but companies have not yet retrained buyers in how to use the information in negotiating with suppliers [@Westerman2011].
 Some firms are conducting experiments in different business units, but not conducting a unified digital transformation of the customer experience [@Westerman2011].

 ### Assess your organizational value

 #### Assess your internal & absolute value: your assets

+**Identify and diagnose strategic assets:** Large companies survive major transitions not by radically replacing the old with the new, but rather by transforming some of their existing resources and competencies for the new environment and reassigning or adapting assets and realigning or re-motivating employees.
+Your company will thrive in digital transformation not by doing something completely new, but by taking advantage of your powerful capabilities to gain advantage through digitization.
+What assets will be useful in a digitally transformed world [@Westerman2011]?

+Successful Digital Transformation comes from reshaping the organization to take advantage of valuable existing strategic assets in new ways, to gain value from investments they have already made [@Westerman2011].

+Beware of the assumption: **The strategic assets that brought us success in the physical world will also be valuable in the digital environment.** Look for ways to leverage assets that you have and that fast-moving digital startups do not.
+Use these to establish and grow your digital advantage [@WESTERMAN2015].

 #### Analyze your business model: Assets and Rights sold